yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 TBD bootstrap, see https://github.com/yaronf/I-D/issues/47

 1. dCDN requests CDNI path metadata to uCDN;
-2. uCDN replies with, among other CDNI things, the STAR delegation configuration, which includes the delegated Content Provider's name;
+2. uCDN replies with, among other CDNI meta-data, the STAR delegation configuration, which includes the delegated Content Provider's name;
 3. dCDN creates a key-pair and the CSR with the delegated name.
 It then places an order for the delegated name to uCDN;